 The village of Stittsville, sixteen miles distant from Ottawa succumbed to the flames, then did Bells Corners, a mere nine miles from the capital.
 In Bells Corners, the only buildings left standing were “Mrs Bell’s house, two churches and a schoolhouse.”
 In Nepean and March, only three houses over a distance of 15 miles survived.
 Flames also consumed the newly-constructed buildings of the Ottawa Agricultural Society at Lansdowne Park, then outside the city limits.

 Powerful updrafts sent burning branches and embers high into the air.
-Caught by southerly gale, the blaze jumped across the Britannia Rapids on the Ottawa River to the Quebec side.
+Caught by a southerly gale, the blaze jumped across the Britannia Rapids on the Ottawa River to the Quebec side.
 There, the fire quickly made its way through the woods of central Hull on a front four miles wide, heading north.
 Fifty homes of iron miners at the village of Ironside were destroyed, along with the smelting house owned by the Canada Iron Mining and Manufacturing Company.
 While Chelsea was spared, the nearby Gilmour piling ground and more than five million feet of lumber went up in flames.
 So rapid was the fire’s advance that many families saved themselves by fleeing to the river where they embarked on log “cribs” cut loose and left to float down with the current.
 Others were not so lucky.
 James Pink, 79 years old, died when trying to escape with his sister-in-law in a buggy.
 Overcome by smoke, he fell to the ground from the carriage.
 His sister-in-law, unable to lift him, was forced to leave him on the road in order to save her own life.

 Back in Ottawa, a special meeting of City Council was held in the afternoon of 19 August.
 Warned by Sheriff Powell that the fire was only 300 yards from Rochesterville on the city’s western outskirts, the Council issued a proclamation calling upon all citizens to close their businesses and provide assistance to halt the fire.
 On Sparks Street, the cry went up “Fire, Fire.
 The Fire’s Coming.”
 With church bells ringing, thousands of volunteers headed west “in carriages and vehicles of all descriptions,” as dull, rolling dark clouds of smoke showered them with fine white ash.
 The 60th Rifles and the Garrison Artillery stationed in the city were also mobilized to battle the flames.